andyrj/obnano/README.md

 Tagged Template Literal render engine for post-js.
 Inspired by lit-html/hyperHTML.

 TODO:
-1. Fix failing tests from most recent changes...
-2. Render arrays passed as expression to template
+1. Render arrays passed as expression to template
-3. Finish Render(), use on nested templates...
+2. Finish Render(), use on nested templates...
-4. Write helpers for repeat() and until()
+3. Write helpers for repeat() and until()
-5. Add logic to hydrate from SSR
+4. Add logic to hydrate from SSR
-6. get test coverage up to 100/100
+5. get test coverage up to 100/100

 ```jsx
 // example code will go here...